 Although she has a great system with her husband, she holds value in finding time for personal development.
 “You’ve got to do your own thing,” she says.
 “Learn something new that challenges you.”

-LIFE AND MONEY LESSONS LEARNED
+3. ON LIFE (& MONEY) LESSONS LEARNED

 Cardone explains that focusing on being ethical, and surrounding herself with moral people, has been a key part of her growth.